TABLE OF CONTENTS

 A secured creditor is a creditor whose claim is secured by assets belonging to the estate in the form of a lien, right of retention, conveyancing restriction, fiduciary transfer of a right, assignment of a claim to the collateral, or similar right under foreign law.

-Secured creditors' claims are met from the full amount of the proceeds from monetisation, less the insolvency practitioner’s fee and the costs of management and monetisation, at any time during the proceedings, taking account of the time of inception of the security.
+Secured creditors’ claims are in principle satisfied from the full amount of the proceeds from monetisation, less the insolvency practitioner’s fee and the costs of management and monetisation, at any time during the proceedings, taking account of the time of inception of the security.
+Any portion of secured creditors’ claims in bankruptcy that is left unsatisfied does not expire, but is satisfied on a pro rata basis alongside the claims of unsecured creditors.

 All other creditors are unsecured.
 Their status in the insolvency proceedings is weaker and the projected level at which their claims will be met, according to statistical data, is usually much lower.